5 Ways 3D Printing

 Efficient Construction Technologies

-3D printing isn’t just limited to engineering or related fields, entire homes are now being 3D printed.
-Besides saving a lot of time and resources, 3D printing homes is also eco-friendly, as there is zero waste and the materials used sometimes consists of recyclable components which help us build a sustainable future.
+3D print isn’t just limited to engineering or related fields, entire homes are now being 3D printed.
+Besides saving a lot of time and resources, 3D print homes is also eco-friendly, as there is zero waste and the materials used sometimes consists of recyclable components which help us build a sustainable future.

 Prosthetics are more easily available and affordable

-3D printing makes it possible to create low-cost prosthetics that can be a boon for the millions of amputees across the developing world.
+3D printer makes it possible to create low-cost prosthetics that can be a boon for the millions of amputees across the developing world.
 Many startups, like Not Impossible Labs have created prosthetics that are under $100 for children in third-world countries.
-This way, the latest 3D printing technologies can help the most disadvantaged people to live better lives.
+This way, the latest 3D printer technologies can help the most disadvantaged people to live better lives.

 Everything, even food will be 3D printed